elm-land/elm-land/docs/guide/user-auth.md

 -- ...
 ```

-Now that everything is wired up, our application will check local storage for a token, and if it's already there– our application will have a value in the `Shared.Model`.
+Now that everything is wired up, our application will check local storage for a token, and if it's already there – our application will have a value in the `Shared.Model`.
 This will be useful in the next section, when we add auth-only pages and automatic redirects.

 ## Defining auth-only pages